andrey-helldar/helpers/README.md

     return array_last(array $array = []) : mixed
     return \Helldar\Helpers\Support\Arr::arrayLast(array $array = []) : mixed

+Renaming array keys.
+As the first parameter, a callback function is passed, which determines the actions for processing the value.
+The output of the function must be a string with a name.

+    return array_rename_keys($callback, array $array = []) : array
+    return \Helldar\Helpers\Support\Arr::arrayRenameKeys($callback, array $array = []) : array

 [ [to top](#) | [to menu](#menu) ]